Complete families of smooth space curves and strong semistability: Embedding abstract families

-It remains to prove that up to base-changing again by an isogeny, all these line bundles are isomorphic.
+It remains to prove that, up to another base-change by an isogeny, all these line bundles are isomorphic.
 Let us write $f^*\mathcal{E}\simeq\bigoplus_i\mathcal{F}_i$, where the $\mathcal{F}_i$ are the isotypical factors: each $\mathcal{F}_i$ is the direct sum of isomorphic line bundles.
 Write $f=g\circ h$, where $h:E'\to F$ is separable of Galois group $G$ and $g:F\to E$ is purely inseparable.
-If the Galois group $G$ did not act transitively on the isotypical factors, a non-trivial direct sum $\mathcal{G}$ of some of them would descend to $F$ by Galois descent.
-Since, $\Hom(\mathcal{G}, f^*\mathcal{E}/\mathcal{G}\otimes \Omega^1_{E'})=\Hom(\mathcal{G}, f^*\mathcal{E}/\mathcal{G})=0$, inseparable descent (\cite{descinsep} Theorem 5.1) shows that this sheaf descends even to $E$, contradicting the stability of $\mathcal{E}$.
-Hence $G$ permutes the isotypical components.
-But since $G$ acts on $E'$ as a finite subgroup of translations, it follows that the line bundles appearing in $\mathcal{E}$ differ from each other by torsion bundles.
-Hence all these line bundles will become isomorphic after further pull-back by a well-chosen isogeny. \end{proof}
+If the group $G$ did not act transitively on the isotypical factors, a non-trivial direct sum $\mathcal{G}$ of some of them would descend to $F$ by Galois descent.
+Since, $\Hom(\mathcal{G}, f^*\mathcal{E}/\mathcal{G}\otimes \Omega^1_{E'})=\Hom(\mathcal{G}, f^*\mathcal{E}/\mathcal{G})=0$, inseparable descent \cite[Theorem 5.1]{descinsep} shows that this sheaf descends even to $E$, contradicting the stability of $\mathcal{E}$.
+Hence $G$ permutes transitively the isotypical components.
+But since $G$ acts on $E'$ as a finite subgroup of translations, it follows that the line bundles appearing in $\mathcal{E}$ differ from each other by torsion line bundles.
+Hence all the line bundles appearing become isomorphic after further pull-back by a well-chosen isogeny. \end{proof}

 \begin{prop} Let $\mathcal{E}$ be a vector bundle on a smooth curve $B$ over the algebraic closure of a finite field.
 Then the following conditions are equivalent: \begin{enumerate}[(i)] \item $\mathcal{E}$ is strongly semistable. \item There exists a finite morphism from a smooth curve $f:B'\to B$ such that $f^*\mathcal{E}$ is isomorphic to a direct sum of isomorphic line bundles. \end{enumerate} \end{prop}